 We advise EnvE students to think about these desirable outcomes and consider how through their choice of electives and co-curricular activities they can develop these abilities, and desired knowledge and understanding.
 Some students may want to emphasize particular issues or skills.
 But, none should be neglected – the successful environmental engineer needs to have a broad understanding of social and technical issues and the ability to communicate, as well as being outstanding technically.

-As a result of their completion of the BS EnvE program, students should acquire:
+As a result of their completion of the BS EnvE program, students should have the ability to:

 Program Numbers (Graduating Seniors)